UTL_FILE v17

 chmod 777 /tmp/utldir

-The CREATE DIRECTORY command is issued in psql to create the directory database object using the file system directory you created:
+The CREATE DIRECTORY command is issued in psql to create the directory database object using the file system directory you created.
+You must have the CREATE ANY DIRECTORY system privilege to create directories.

 CREATE DIRECTORY utldir AS '/tmp/utldir';